WSRM helps administrators drill down deeper in managing system resources and take a proactive role in curtailing abuse of resources.

 - When an application is leaking memory

 Be careful with processor affinity.
-Microsoft recommends you only use it if CPU management was unsuccessful or if the application to be managed requires that an affinity be set to one or more processors.
+Microsoft recommends you use it only if CPU management was unsuccessful or if the application to be managed requires that an affinity be set to one or more processors.

 Set the policy